Drop-OSS/media-sources/README.md

 This is a collection of all of the official branding of Drop-OSS

 ## Licensing
-All media under this repository is licensed under the [CC-BY-4.0 License](https://creativecommons.org/licenses/by/4.0/).
+All media under this repository is licensed under the [CC-BY-NC-SA-4.0 License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 Essentially:
 - You are free to:
-  -  Share — copy and redistribute this material in any medium or format for any purpose, even commercially.
+  -   Share — copy and redistribute the material in any medium or format.
-  -  Adapt — remix, transform, and build upon the material for any purpose, even commercially.
+  -   Adapt — remix, transform, and build upon the material.
 - However:
     -  Attribution — You must give appropriate credit , provide a link to the license, and indicate if changes were made .
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
-    -  No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.
+    -  NonCommercial — You may not use the material for commercial purposes.
+    -  ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

 (This notice is not legally binding.
 See the actual [license](LICENSE) for details)